Halva recipe

 - Pass the nuts through a meat grinder or blender.

-- Fry flour until golden brown.
+- Fry the flour until golden brown.

-- Combine flour, vanillin, chopped nuts, butter.
+- Combine flour, vanillin, ground nuts, butter.

 - Pour in syrup and knead.

-- Transfer to container and cool.
+- Transfer to a container and cool.